-- Compared management's assessment of the net realisable value by reference to recent transacted prices of comparable units, taking into consideration estimated selling costs, and determined if the unsold units, based on information provided by key management personnel on the plans to address slow moving inventories and past marketing strategy with sales personnel in selling slow moving inventories, are impaired. - Physically sighted individual significant property units, focusing on long-aged property units, to ascertain if any write-down was warranted due to physical obsolescence and deterioration of the units.
+- Compared management's assessment of the net realisable value by reference to recent transacted prices of comparable units under the same project or comparable completed property units in the area, taking into consideration estimated selling price less cost to sell. - Determined if the unsold units, based on information provided by key management personnel on the plans to address slow moving inventories and past marketing strategy with sales personnel in selling slow moving inventories, are impaired. - Physically sighted individual significant property units, focusing on long-aged property units, to ascertain if any write-down was warranted due to physical obsolescence and deterioration of the units.